Calculating Child Support in Morris County

 - Any current child support payments as part of a separate agreement

-Further considerations which may cause a shift in your child support agreement can involve special needs of children such as expensive medical treatments, schooling, and more.
+Further considerations that may cause a shift in your child support agreement can involve special needs of children such as expensive medical treatments, schooling, and more.
 For families with seven (7) or more children, these calculations may be altered as well.
-At the end of the day, chid support agreements are put in place for the best interests of the child.
+At the end of the day, child support agreements are put in place for the best interests of the child.
 Judges, mediators, and our Morris County child support attorneys will all work with you to reach that goal.

 Contact our Morristown Child Support Attorneys Today

 At Jacobs Berger, our experienced and qualified child support attorneys believe in understanding the calculations set forth by the state of New Jersey without letting them get in the way of amicable and reasonable discussion.
 Mediations, arbitrations, or other out of court agreements which can be hand-tailored may lead to the best results for our clients across Morris County communities including Madison, Dover, Randolph, Morristown, Denville, Morris Township, Rockaway, East Hanover, and across Northern New Jersey.
 We will work to deliver dynamic and personalized legal solutions to come to the child support agreement which works best for you and your co-parent.